Director, Discharges

 Location: The job is remote but proximity to the New York Metropolitan area is preferred given that the position is supported by a contract with the City of New York, along with various grants.

-To apply: Please send a cover letter, resume, and veterans law writing sample to [email protected] and include “Director” in the subject line.
+To apply: Please send a cover letter, resume, and a writing sample to [email protected] and include “Director” in the subject line.
 Applications will be reviewed on a rolling basis.
-We read every application with care but regret that we are unable to respond to inquiries and will contact only those candidates selected for further consideration.
+We read every application with care but regret that we are unable to respond to all inquiries and will contact only those candidates selected for further consideration.

 Veteran Advocacy Project, Inc., is an equal opportunity employer.
 All qualified applicants will be afforded equal employment opportunities without discrimination because of race, religion/creed, color, national origin, immigration status, gender or gender identity, age, disability, sexual orientation, military status, caregiver status, arrest or conviction record, unemployment status, predisposing genetic characteristics, survivor of domestic/intimate partner violence status, or marital or partnership status.